The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Packing sandwiches doesn’t have to mean settling for soggy bread and wilted lettuce.
 With a bit of creative planning, you’ll have delicious, fresh-tasting sandwiches all week long.

 Start by preparing your sandwich fillings in advance.
-You can cook and slice chicken breasts, hard-boiled eggs, or mix tuna salad on Sunday.
+You can cook and slice chicken breasts, hard-boil eggs, or mix tuna salad on Sunday.
 Store these separately in airtight containers; they’ll stay fresh for 3-4 days.

 Consider exploring bread alternatives to keep things interesting.
 Wraps, pitas, and bagels hold up better than regular sliced bread when made ahead.
 You can even try lettuce wraps for a low-carb option that won’t get soggy.